kthpanor/vlxman/docs/uv-vis.md

 ...
 @end
 ```

-Download a [text file](../input_files/tq-cpp.inp) type of input file to calculate the absorption spectra with CPP of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`text file] <../input_files/tq-cpp.inp>` type of input file to calculate the absorption spectra with CPP of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.